pyca/cryptography/docs/development/test-vectors.rst

 * ``basic_constraints_not_critical.pem`` - An RSA 2048 bit self-signed
   certificate containing a basic constraints extension that is not marked as critical.
+* ``bc_path_length_zero.pem`` - An RSA 2048 bit self-signed
+  certificate containing a basic constraints extension with a path length of zero.

 Custom X.509 Request Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~